Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 3: Unreliable Interpretations

-Linear models are deceptively simple to \textit{explain} because their model coefficients seem to provide a direct means to understand why the model made a certain prediction.
-If the model is not misspecified (i.e., it has adequate functional form and causal structure), then this parameter may be interpreted in a causal sense as well as in a predictive/explainable sense.
-In other words, the parameter not only tells us something about how the model's output changes with respect to a change in its input, but also something about the external phenomenon being modeled.
-However, if the model is misspecified due to incorrect structure, then the parameter may only be used to explain the behavior of the model, and will not correspond meaningfully with some external causal quantity.
+Linear models are deceptively simple to explain and interpret because the model coefficients are both directly interpretable as quantities in the real world (\textit{i.e.} causal effects), as well as useful in \textit{explaining} why the model makes a certain prediction (\textit{e.g.} a one unit increase in $\mathbf{x}_0$ corresponds with a $\hat{\theta_0}$ increase in $\hat{\textbf{y}}$).
+The deception occurs because of the two problems introduced in parts 1 and 2, notably functional and structural misspecification.

-Perhaps surprisingly, if the model is misspecified \textit{both} in terms of its functional form and its structure, then the model may be neither interpretable nor explainable.
-In this scenario, complex cancellation effects may render the coefficients of linear models meaningless \citep{Lundberg2020, Breiman2001b, Haufe2014}.
-Just because a predictive model (e.g., multiple linear regression) indicates that variable $\mathbf{x}_1$ has statistically significant association with an outcome, does not imply that it is meaningful to interpret this coefficient either in terms of a specific quantified value, or in terms of an ordinal level of variable importance.
-The problems are caused both by the function's inability to account for non-linear relationships and by the mismatch of the function's implicit structural (i.e., causal) form with the true form of the data.
-We demonstrated the latter issue in Part 2.
-For the former issue, we generate a synthetic example, closely following that of \citet{Lundberg2020}.\footnote{Full code for the original example can be found here: \url{https://github.com/suinleelab/treeexplainer-study/}.} Essentially, the relationship between the outcome and two particular features in a semi-synthetic dataset is modified to include an increasing amount of non-linearity following the relationships in Equation \ref{eq:linprobs}.
+In the presence of functional misspecification, complex cancellation effects may render the coefficients of linear models incapable of explaining the model’s predictions \citep{Lundberg2020, Breiman2001b, Haufe2014}.
+The result will be that both the coefficients’ magnitudes (\textit{i.e.}, how \textit{much} the corresponding variable is associated with the outcome) as well as the ordinal levels of their importance (\textit{i.e.} which ones are most associated with model outcome) are arbitrary.\footnote{This applies regardless of whether the coefficients are standardized.} In order to demonstrate the issue of (un)explainability in the presence of misspecified functional form, we generate a synthetic example, closely following that of \citet{Lundberg2020}.\footnote{Full code for the original example can be found here: \url{https://github.com/suinleelab/treeexplainer-study/}.} The relationship between the outcome and two particular features in a semi-synthetic dataset is modified to include an increasing amount of non-linearity following the relationships in Equation \ref{eq:linprobs}.